paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-051-classification.md

 (5) members of the Metropolitan Police, the Fire Department of the District of Columbia, the United States Park Police, and the United States Secret Service Uniformed Division; members of the police force of the National Zoological Park whose pay is fixed under [section 5375 of this title](./chapter-053-pay-rates-and-systems.md#section-5375); and members of the police forces of the Bureau of Engraving and Printing and the United States Mint whose pay is fixed under [section 5378 of this title](./chapter-053-pay-rates-and-systems.md#section-5378);

-(6) lighthouse keepers and civilian employees on lightships and vessels of the Coast Guard whose pay is fixed under section 432(f) and (g) of title 14;
+(6) lighthouse keepers and civilian employees on lightships and vessels of the Coast Guard whose pay is fixed under section 432(f) and (g) 11 See References to Sections of Title 14 as Redesignated by Pub.
+L. 115–282 note below. of title 14;

 (7) employees in recognized trades or crafts, or other skilled mechanical crafts, or in unskilled, semiskilled, or skilled manual-labor occupations, and other employees including foremen and supervisors in positions having trade, craft, or laboring experience and knowledge as the paramount requirement, and employees in the Bureau of Engraving and Printing whose duties are to perform or to direct manual or machine operations requiring special skill or experience, or to perform or direct the counting, examining, sorting, or other verification of the product of manual or machine operations;